bhisaac/5eFP/5eFP-SRD.md

 ## Frightened

-- A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.
+- A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within LOS.
 - The creature can’t willingly move closer to the source of its fear.

 ## Grappled